nclarius/pyPL/README.md

 ### Logics
 - propositional logic
-- first-order logic with zero-place predicates, function symbols and term equality
+- first-order logic with zero-place predicates, function symbols and term equality (for function symbols, only model checking)
 - intensional logic with operators □, ◇, ^, ⱽ; propositional, constant and varying domains; frame K
-- intuitionistic logic with Kripke semantics (only model checking)
+- intuitionistic logic with Kripke semantics (for first-order logic, only model checking)
-- three-valued logic (not yet implemented)

 ### Deduction systems
 - analytic tableaux